Ysrae1/LinAlg_Torch_MPS_Adapted/README.md

 # Custom Linear Algebra Solutions for PyTorch MPS on Apple Silicon (M2 Pro)

-This version of `README.md` is only for avoiding the GitHub lame LaTeX rendering for which most of the math parts is eliminated 🙄 .
+This version of `README.md` is only for avoiding the GitHub's lame LaTeX rendering for which most of the math parts is eliminated 🙄 .
 Check the complete version 👉🏻 [README(complete).pdf](./README(complete).pdf) if necessary.

 ## Introduction